Atomagiv/epsilon-closure/README.md

 # epsilon-closure

-ee......You should keep the map don't have multiple edges.
+ee......You should keep the map doesn't have multiple edges.

 n is the number of edges' types